Chapter 7: "52-to-54"

 Wednesday, 11th February, 1:29 p.m.

-After nearly an hour and a half of fruitless searching, Sandra, Jayden, Victoria, and I found ourselves no closer to solving the mystery of my best friend, Daniel, who had been replaced by his look-alike.
-Despite our efforts, we hadn't uncovered any significant leads or clues, except for what Jayden claimed he had seen.
+After almost an hour and a half of searching, Sandra, Jayden, Victoria, and I were no closer to solving the mystery of my best friend, Daniel, who had been replaced by his look-alike.
+Despite our efforts, we hadn't found any significant leads or clues, except for what Jayden claimed he had seen.

 Sinking into the sofa, I looked at the others.
-"So Mr. Bennett is our only suspect now in Daniel's case."
+"So Mr. Bennett is our only suspect now."

 "Is it just because of his pretty face?"
 Jayden leaned in.
 "Believe me, I saw him chatting with Daniel...
 Daniel's look-alike in the second-floor hallway ten minutes after lunch break was over.
 Right smack dab in the middle of class hours."

 If Jayden wasn't mistaken about what he saw, then Mr. Bennett had some explaining to do.
-While I wasn't particularly fond of following school rules, there was one rule that everyone seemed to respect: teachers weren't supposed to engage with students outside during class hours.
+While I wasn't exactly the type to worry about following school rules, there was one rule that everyone knew and respected: teachers weren't allowed to engage with students outside of class during school hours.

 "Mr. Bennett can't be involved.
 There must be a misunderstanding," Victoria expressed her doubt.

-The last bell rang, and we gathered our stuff, leaving the prefect room together.
-The halls buzzed with students eager to disperse—some racing off to sports practices, others to music and drama rehearsals.
+The final bell rang, and we packed up our belongings, leaving the prefect room together.
+The halls were abuzz with students eager to head out—some rushing off to sports practices, others to music and drama rehearsals.

-"Yeah, she's always been a little too concerned about her image," Jayden replied dryly.
-"But, at least she's consistent."
-He shared a knowing look with me, expecting me to find it funny, but I didn't laugh.
+Jayden replied dryly, "Yeah, she's always been a bit too concerned about her image.
+But at least she's consistent."
+He shared a knowing look with me, expecting me to find it funny, but I remained serious.

-I scanned the hallway, ensuring no one was listening in.
-"Why don't we go home and meet back at school around 6:30 p.m.?"
-I suggested.
-"We'll discreetly break into Mr. Bennett's office without anyone knowing."
+I scanned the hallway, making sure no one was listening in.
+"Let's go home and meet back at school around 6:30 p.m.," I suggested.
+"We'll break into Mr. Bennett's office without anyone noticing."

-"Sounds like a plan," Jayden agreed, though he seemed hesitant.
-"But I don't think Sandra's parents will allow her-"
+Jayden nodded in agreement, though he seemed hesitant.
+"Sounds like a plan, but I don't think Sandra's parents will let her—"

-Jayden went in the opposite direction of her, towards where his friend Henry was chatting with a group of guys from the basketball team, and I blended into the crowd of students heading towards the parking lot.
+Jayden went in the opposite direction, joining his friend Henry and a group of basketball players, while I merged with the crowd of students heading toward the parking lot.

-In the parking lot, I anxiously waited for my driver to arrive, desperate to get home before my dad returned from his trip to Canada.
+In the lot, I anxiously waited for my driver to arrive.
+I was desperate to get home before my dad returned from his trip to Canada.
 Minutes stretched on, each one feeling like forever as my impatience grew.
-Eventually, accepting that my driver wasn't coming, I ordered an Uber to take me home.
+You'd think growing up in a wealthy family would mean never having to worry about things like this, but the truth was, it only made the waiting feel even more agonizing.

 Life Within The HallsWhere stories live.
 Discover now